purescript-spec/purescript-spec/README.md

         let isAwesome = true
         isAwesome `shouldEqual` true
     describe "Features" do
-      it "runs in NodeJS" $ return unit it "runs in the browser" $ return unit it "supports async specs" do
+      it "runs in NodeJS" $ pure unit it "runs in the browser" $ pure unit it "supports async specs" do
-        res <- later' 100 $ return "Alligator"
+        res <- later' 100 $ pure "Alligator"
         res `shouldEqual` "Alligator"
-      it "is PureScript 0.7 compatible" $ return unit
+      it "is PureScript 0.9.1 compatible" $ pure unit
 ```

 ### Combining Specs